rasmunk/McWeb/README.md

 If everything has hosted correctly you will be greeted with a login screen, you can login as the superuser defined in 'McWeb/Dockerfile'.
 By default this is 'djangoadmin' with password 'Passw0rd123'.
 This should obviously be changed for any deployment implementation.

 You should then be taken to a start screen displaying the 'SANSsimple' instrument which can be run as per any other McWeb deployment.
+This is the default landing page, so you should not delete the SANSsimple.instr.

 # Configuring remote processing